 I Have A Plan For Me

-Last Sunday, I watched a safe space turn into an uncomfortable serving of something not easily definable as not meant for me.
+Last Sunday, I watched a safe space turn into an uncomfortable receiving of something I couldn't easily dispose of as not meant for me.

 Then a sword sliced through it.